skip to main content

 Implications

 Voters usually reward the party in power on Election Day when they are happy with the state of the nation and punish it when they are dissatisfied.
 Per that norm, Americans’ continued unhappiness with the state of the nation seems responsible for the defeat of the incumbent presidential party for the third consecutive election.
-The source of voter frustration shifted from COVID-19 and race relations four years ago to economic angst and immigration this year, leaving Americans were no happier with the state of the nation after four years of a generally unpopular Democratic administration than after four years of an unpopular Republican one.
+The source of voter frustration shifted from COVID-19 and race relations four years ago to economic angst and immigration this year, leaving Americans no happier with the state of the nation after four years of a generally unpopular Democratic administration than after four years of an unpopular Republican one.

 Any reservations Americans had about Trump personally seemingly mattered less than their dissatisfaction with the state of the nation.
 That dissatisfaction also helped Republicans win control of the U.S. Senate in the next congressional term -- and possibly gain complete control of the federal government if the GOP holds control of the House as the final races are determined in the coming days.